 .
 The Department sets fees, makes appropriate regulations and arranges for any necessary amendments to the Act.

-For more information on dividing fences and dispute resolution, please visit the Department of Industry: Lands website or visit the Law Assist website for further assistance:
+For more information on dividing fences and dispute resolution, please see relevant legislation here or visit the Law Assist website for further assistance:

 Who should pay for the fence?